whitelgk/zotero-ai-tab/EN-README.md

  - api密钥=api-key

  - api端点=api-url
+   - It must be in a format compatible with OpenAI.
    - The URL needs to include '/chat/completions' completely.
 It cannot be in the form of 'https://api.openai.com/v1'.
    - For example, the official website of DeepSeek requires you to fill in 'https://api.deepseek.com/v1/chat/completions or https://api.deepseek.com/chat/completions'.
    - For example, for OpenAI, you need to fill in 'https://api.openai.com/v1/chat/completions'.